cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 gaiacli keys add <yourKeyName> --recover
 ```

 You will be prompted to input a passphrase that is used to encrypt the private key of account `0` on disk.
 Each time you want to send a transaction, this password will be required.
-If you loose the password, you can always recover the private key with the mnemonic.
+If you lose the password, you can always recover the private key with the mnemonic.

 - `<yourKeyName>` is the name of the account.
 It is a reference to the account number used to derive the key pair from the mnemonic.
 You will use this name to identify your account when you want to send a transaction.
 - You can add the optional `--account` flag to specify the path (`0`, `1`, `2`, ...) you want to use to generate your account.
 By default, account `0` is generated.

 ### Creating an account

 To create an account, you just need to have `gaiacli` installed.
 Before creating it, you need to know where you intend to store and interract with your private keys.
 The best options are to store them in an offline dedicated computer or a ledger device.
-Storing them on your regular online computer involves more risk.
+Storing them on your regular online computer involves more risk, since anyone who infiltrates your computer through the internet could exfiltrate your private keys and steal your funds.

 #### Using a ledger device

-When you initialize your ledger, a 24-words mnemonic is generated and stored in the device.
-This mnemonic is compatible with Cosmos and Cosmos Accounts can be derived from it.
+When you initialize your ledger, a 24-word mnemonic is generated and stored in the device.
+This mnemonic is compatible with Cosmos and Cosmos accounts can be derived from it.
 Therefore, all you have to do is make your ledger compatible with `gaiacli`.
 To do so, you need to go through the following steps:

 1. Download the Ledger Live app [here](https://www.ledger.com/pages/ledger-live)
 2. Connect your ledger via USB and update to the latest firmware